-In recent years Nevada has seen a spike in mortgage fraud cases involving “straw buyer schemes.”
-Penalties for participating in a straw buyer scheme may amount to decades in prison and millions in fines.
-But a skilled Las Vegas criminal defense lawyer might be able to get these charges lessened or even dismissed completely.
+Penalties for participating in a straw buyer scheme can amount to decades in prison and millions in fines.
+Though it may be possible to get these charges lessened or dismissed completely.

 - A real estate broker